2QLuu/Tic-tac-Toe/README.md

 and for the general idea how a tic tac toe game is made and works i used - https://youtu.be/AnmwHjpEhtA

+another torial that helped me a lot was - https://youtu.be/Y-GkMjUZsmM

 i also tied to impliment a harder AI with a minimax algorithm but i could not make it.